ObipixelGIT/stegHideShow/README.md

 # stegHideShow
 Steganography scripts for encoding text into an image file and decoding text from an image file.
+Tools such as this are usually used for system hacking purposes and industrial/corporate espionage. *** Please see Disclaimer at the bottom!

 Two scripts: stegHide.py and stegShow.py

 ## How the stegHide.py script works?